J-elmer/ReviewStars/README.md

 **Running on Linux?
 Extra steps**

 When runnning on Linux, Docker resolves internal URL's through localhost instead of host.docker.internal.
-If you want to run the application on Linux follow these extra steps:
+If you want to run the application on Linux, follow these extra steps:

 - go the application folder
 - open docker-compose.yml in an editor